-Through the late 1990s, she continued to work at the school level as a guidance counselor and parent center director while holding administrative positions and serving as principal at Laurel Hill Elementary and others.
-Between 2006 and 2009, Dr. Giordano was a psychologist at the Travares Center, returning to Providence Public School District in 2010 as a principal before moving into an educational coordinator and preschool coordinator role for New Era Enrichment Academy in 2013.
-She ended her educational career in 2016 as the principal of Roger Williams Middle School, but hopes to remain active in the field.
+Through the late 1990s, she continued to work at the school level as a guidance counselor, psychologist, and parent center director while holding administrative positions and serving as principal at numerous elementary schools.
+Between 2006 and 2009, Dr. Giordano was a psychologist at the Travares Center, returning to the Providence Public School District in 2010 as a principal administrator before moving into an educational coordinator and preschool coordinator role for New Era Enrichment Academy in 2013.
+She ended her educational career in 2018 as the principal of Providence Alternative High School, but hopes to remain active in the field.

 Dr. Giordano is an in-demand lecturer and keynote speaker and the author of several books on child and youth psychology and trauma-informed counseling, including “Hidden Violence?
 Children Waking Up America” in 2008 and “The Walking Wounded” in 1995.
-She holds dozens of teaching and educational administration credentials, and is certified as a school and prescribing psychologist, a parent educator, nursing home and hospital administrator, and is board-certified in school crisis response.
+She holds dozens of teaching and educational administration credentials, and is certified as a school psychologist, a parent educator, a nursing home and hospital administrator, and is board-certified in school crisis response.
 Dr. Giordano remains affiliated with the American Board of Psychological Specialties, the Association for Supervision and Curriculum Development, and the American Psychological Association, among others.
-In recognition of her career dedication to her students and discipline, she has been the recipient of numerous awards and accolades, most recently a 2016 Jubilee Educator Award and a 2013 Educator Award from Hope High School, in addition to being named a Rhode Island Woman of Distinction and the Rhode Island Chamber of Commerce’s Woman of the Year.
+In recognition of her career dedicated to her students and discipline, she has been the recipient of numerous awards and accolades, most recently a 2016 Jubilee Educator Award and a 2013 Educator Award from Hope High School, in addition to being named a Rhode Island Woman of Distinction and the Rhode Island Chamber of Commerce’s Woman of the Year.
 Dr. Giordano was named Women of the Year 2005 by the National Home Builders Association.